 By “playing” with what happened, including varying the scene and “trying out” various other options, some of which might be unusual, play helps greatly to teach a person about their trauma and can enable a person to process and undo it.

-Perception equals reality.
-We know that events can be interpreted in many ways.
+Events can be interpreted in many ways.
 We can literally create reality with our perception of events.